cvamsikrishna11/devops-fully-automated/README.md

 2)  #### Plugin installations:
     - Click on "Manage Jenkins"
-    - Click on "Plugin Manager"
+    - Click on "Plugins"
-    - Click "Available"
+    - Click "Available plugins"
     - Search and Install the following Plugings "Install Without Restart"
         - **SonarQube Scanner**
         - **Prometheus metrics**
         - **CloudBees Disk Usage Simple**
         - **Slack Notification**
+        - **Test Results Analyzer**
     - Once all plugins are installed, select **Restart Jenkins when installation is complete and no jobs are running**